 The following terms in our CRM glossary are commonly used throughout the Dynamics 365 Infrastructure

-> - Attribute – Attributes are the field that you enter data into – These fields can be text fields, dates, checkboxes or numeric fields.
+- Columns – (formerly called attributes).
+Columns are the field that you enter data into – These fields can be text fields, dates, checkboxes or numeric fields.

-> - Form – Forms are the windows in the Dynamics 365 application where users can create, view, and edit records.
+- Form – Forms are the windows in the Dynamics 365 application where users can create, view, and edit records.
 Account forms display attributes – i.e. fields, as well as sub-grids showing related entities, for example, a contact sub-grid on the account form.

 - Views – Views are how Dynamics 365 displays records in a tabular format.
 “Active Contacts” is an example of a view.
 System Views are created by administrators, but personal views of data can be created by users by using Advanced Find.
 Data can be exported to Excel through views.
 There are two types of views in Dynamics 365 – system views, and personal views.
 To learn more about views in Dynamics 365 and how to create a personal view in Dynamics 365, visit our blog.

 - Dashboards – Dashboards are collections of views and charts designed to allow users to quickly determine information and trends.
 They can also be used to determine the next steps including my tasks for the day or which opportunities should I be pursuing.
 Sometimes the out-of-the-box dashboards that come with Dynamics 365 are sufficient, but at times you may need to customize them in order to view relevant data.
 Dashboards can be easily tailored to fit the specific needs of your organization.
 Learn how simple it is to customize dashboards in Dynamics 365.